ChrisLindland/racecar-website/docs/cheatsheets/ros.md

     * `rosbag play [.bag file]` - Plays back the ROS data that was recorded

 ## Visualization Tools
-*Note: These tools work best with the monitor directly plugged into the car.
-If you have no monitor, you can ssh into the car using the command `ssh racecar@racecar -Y`, which will allow windows on the racecar to appear on your computer.
-These will be super laggy though.*

 * `rqt_graph` - Displays interactive graph of ROS nodes/topics
 * `rqt_image_view` - Displays any topic messages whose type is `sensor_msgs/Image`
 * `rqt_bag` - Graphical tool for watching .bag files